ibm-cloud-docs/Cloudant/faqs/authenticating-faq.md

 - Unique to {{site.data.keyword.cloudant_short_notm}}.
 - Access to each service instance requires its own set of credentials.
 - Uses HTTP basic authentication with credentials that aren't bound to an individual user or service.
-- {{site.data.keyword.cloudant_short_notm}} API keys can be granted permissions only at the database level.

 ## Why must I use the *Use only IAM* mode?
 {: #use-legacy-or-iam}